mirzaakhi/HR-Job-Description-Tool/README.md

     - Use the EC2 public IP: [http://54.224.25.176:8501](http://54.224.25.176:8501) to open the app in a web browser.

 ## Usage
-1. Open the app in your browser using the public IP and port.
+1. Open the app in the browser using the public IP and port.
 2. Navigate through the job description sections using the **Next/Back navigation buttons**.
 3. Input relevant details for each section (Job Summary, Key Responsibilities, Required Qualifications, Skills & Experience).
-4. Generate a job description based on your input and download it as a PDF.
+4. Generate a job description based on user input and download it as a PDF.

 ## License
 This project is licensed under the MIT License.